Pkadon/Akatsuki-Towa/README.md

    - backgrounds should change when they are supposed to
      - some transitions are still slightly off (background/character sprite/text box appearing/disappearing in a different order from the original game)
    - animations don't use any values from game files and are "made up"
-   - "memory" overlay was created with GIMP, and is not 100% accurate to the original game
+   - "memory" overlay was recreated with GIMP, and is not 100% accurate to the original game.
    - "typewriter" sound effect is disabled by default. (see [enabletypewritersound.rpy](#enabletypewritersound.rpy)

 ---